conda/conda/docs/source/installation.rst

 - ``-b``, batch mode
 - ``-p``, installation prefix/path
 - ``-f``, force installation even if prefix ``-p`` already exists

+Batch mode assumes that you agree to the license agreement, and it does not edit the .bashrc or .bash_profile files.

 A complete example: